On a class of critical $N$-Laplacian problems: Abstract

 \section{Abstract}

 We establish some existence results for a class of critical $N$-Laplacian problems in a bounded domain in $\R^N$.
-In the absence of a suitable direct sum decomposition, we use an abstract linking theorem based on the $\Z_2$-cohomological index to obtain a nontrivial critical point.
+In the absence of a suitable direct sum decomposition of the underlying Sobolev space to which the classical linking theorem can be applied, we use an abstract linking theorem based on the $\Z_2$-cohomological index to obtain a nontrivial critical point.